MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 > Learn more about the [use cases and differences]() between each base image by checking the "Concepts" area of our docs.

 As mentioned earlier, container images are composed of a series of layers.
 Each layer contains a set of files that, when overlaid together, represent your container image.
 Because of the layered nature of containers, you do not have to always target a base image to build a Windows container.
 Instead, you could target another image that already carries the framework you want.
 For example, the .NET team publishes a [.NET core image](https://hub.docker.com/_/microsoft-dotnet-core) that carries the .NET core runtime.
 It saves users from needing to duplicate the process of installing .NET core--instead they can re-use the layers of this container image.
 The .NET core image itself is built based upon Nano Server.

+## Container users

+### Containers for developers

+Containers help developers build and ship higher-quality applications, faster.
+With containers, developers can create a Docker image that will deploy identically across all environments in a matter of seconds.
+Containers act as an easy mechanism to share code across teams and to bootstrap a development environment without impacting your host filesystem.

+Containers are portable and versatile, can be written in any language, and they're compatible with any machine running Windows Server 2016 and Windows 10, version 1607 or later.
+Developers can create and test a container locally on their laptop or desktop, then deploy that same container image to their company's private cloud, public cloud, or service provider.
+The natural agility of containers supports modern app development patterns in large-scale, virtualized cloud environments.

+### Containers for IT professionals

+Containers help admins create infrastructure that's easier to update and maintain.
+IT professionals can use containers to provide standardized environments for their development, QA, and production teams.
+They no longer have to worry about complex installation and configuration procedures.
+By using containers, systems administrators abstract away differences in OS installations and the underlying infrastructure.

+Explain value prop here.

+## Container Tooling and Ecosystem

+Mention here.

 ## Container Orchestration